loriyanaa/Wanderlust/README.md

 # Wanderlust

 ### This project is a Web Application built with ASP.NET MVC.
-It is designed for passionate travellers, providing them with chance to present themselves, share their travel experience by posting awesome photos and get inspired by others posts.
+It is designed for passionate travellers, providing them with chance to present themselves, share their travel experience by posting awesome photos and get inspired by others' posts.